 Mazda has been implementing an educational program for 3rd to 6th grade elementary school students since 2008.

-In July and August of FY2018, about 310 children and their parents and guardians participated in the "Let's try programming!
-Can we make robots move on their own?" events held in Hiroshima Prefecture (Fuchu Community Center, Kusuna Community Center, Yamato Museum) and Aichi Prefecture (Port Messe Nagoya)*, where they used computers to program robots to move.
+In FY2019, about 220 children and their parents and guardians participated in the "Let's try programming!
+Can we make robots move how we want them to?" events held in Hiroshima Prefecture (Fuchu Community Center, Kusuna Community Center, Yamato Museum) and Aichi Prefecture (Port Messe Nagoya)*, where they used computers to program robots to move.

 By the numbers